Dengue

 - Stomach pain or tenderness;

-- Vomiting (at least 3 times in 24 hours);
+- Vomiting (3 or more times in 24 hours);

 - Bleeding from the nose or gums;

-- Blood in vomit or stool (poop); and/or
+- Blood in vomit or stool (poop), and/or

 - Feeling extremely tired or restless.